Harnessing the Power of Voice Analytics to Support Agent Wellbeing

 Why is voice analytics for agents so important?

-In an office-based scenario, line managers generally have frequent contact with their agents, enabling them to pick up on their emotional state through body language and in-person interactions.
+In an office-based scenario, line managers generally have frequent contact with their agents, enabling them to pick up on their emotional state through body language and in-person interaction analytics.
 In this environment, any noticeable changes to their agents’ emotional state can be acted on quickly to give the right support at the right time.
 With the rise of homeworking and the resulting absence of the usual team environment, contact centre managers have told us that the prolonged period of homeworking and constant isolation gives rise to concern.
 With some agents finding the transition to remote working extremely difficult, it has in certain cases, led to the emergence of anxiety, depression, and other mental health issues.
 As reported by the Center for Workplace Mental Health, agents are experiencing disruptions to their daily living routines, which is causing added anxiety and stress.
 With the inability to visually pick up on signals and indicators that all is not well, many contact centres are now turning to voice analytics to effectively gauge the wellbeing of their agents.

 How does voice analytics assess wellbeing?

 By analysing verbal responses to determine an emotional state, voice analytics help to monitor wellbeing as well as predicting future behaviours.
 Managers can regularly review the sentiment and emotion that agents show in their conversations with customers, quickly recognising if they need some support and if there’s a change in their behaviour overall.
-Where speech analytics works by determining the needs of a customer by the use of keyword detection, voice analytics goes one step further by combining those words with sentiment and emotion, resulting in a true understanding of both the customer and the agent.
+Where call centre speech analytics works by determining the needs of a customer by the use of keyword detection, voice analytics goes one step further by combining those words with sentiment and emotion, resulting in a true understanding of both the customer and the agent.